fenago/datascience-ml-next-level/Lab06-Filtering a DataFrame/Lab_6.md

 999      Albert    Male    5/15/12  129949.0   True         Sales
 1000        NaN     NaN        NaN       NaN    NaN           NaN
 ```

-It turns out the dataset is quite messy.
-We have missing values in every
-column.
-In fact, our last row consists of *only* `NaN` values.
-Data in
-the real world is subject to a lot of variation depending on the system
-it is exported from.
-Blank lines are a common occurrence.

 Is there a way that we can increase the utility of our dataset?
 Our